NuttaneeKnight/advancedWebDeveloper/readme.md

   display: flex;
 }

-- Flex will shift everything to the same line and move towards the left
+- Flex will shift everything to the same line (one liner) and move towards the left

+# Important Flexbox Terminology

+- Flex container > The whole box that has everything in it
+- Main Axis > The line that goes from left to right (across)
+- Cross Axis > The line that goes up and down
+- Flex item > the item that is inside the flex container that we want to move around.
+Think pictures, words, etc.